Skip to content

 CAROLINE MCGRATH is a lawyer and public policy professional based in Toronto.
 She has experience working in the private and public sector, as a corporate counsel and a policy advisor in the premier’s office.
 She is proficient in French, holds an LLB from Osgoode Hall Law School, an LLM in Human Rights law and a Mediation Certificate from Harvard’s Program on Negotiation.

 MARTIN GREEN has a PhD in physics (Toronto, 1981).
 He was a research scientist for 17 years at the Ontario Hydro Research Division, with projects spanning transmission, distribution, generation and IT.
-After the privatization of Ontario Hydro Research, he shifted to information security, operations risk management, governance and enterprise architecture in financial services, healthcare and telecommunications. [ PGP Key ID: 602CE2641454E43B ]
+He then shifted to information security, operations risk management, governance and enterprise architecture in financial services, healthcare and telecommunications.
+Martin retired early to return to research on the foundations of space, time, matter, quantum physics, cosmology, and consciousness.
+This included publications on anomalous galaxy rotation, gravitational waves, and elimination of problematic infinities in elementary particle theory.

 RICHARD GILBERT was for seven years the first CEO of the Toronto District Heating Corporation, now Enwave Energy Corporation, then and now Canada’s largest district energy provider.
 He was a local and regional councillor for many years, elected six times in the City of Toronto.
 Richard was much involved in the work of the Federation of Canadian Municipalities and served as FCM’s president for its 50th-anniversary year.
 Later, he was the first president of the Canadian Urban Institute and then worked as a consultant, chiefly on energy issues and on municipal governance, with public- and private-sector clients across four continents.
 His main client was the Paris-based Organization for Economic Cooperation and Development (OECD), where he also worked for the International Energy Agency.
 Richard has taught extensively at several universities, including the three in Toronto and one in British Columbia, as well as at universities in Ireland, Scotland, Mexico, and the U.S.